caraml-dev/turing/docs/how-to/create-a-router/README.md

 ### Setting Up An Experiment

 In Turing, your will need to create a router with an optional Experiment Engine, Pre-processor (Enricher) and Post-processor (Ensembler) configured based on your requirements.
-After configuring and deploying the router, you will receive a url to which you are able to send your experimentation requests.
+After configuring and deploying the router, you will receive a URL to which you are able to send your experimentation requests.

-### Navigate to the Create Router UI.
+### Navigate to the Create Router UI
 * Open the Turing homepage.

 * Choose a project in which you want to create your router.